MurhafSousli/ngx-wordpress/README.md

 - Subscribe to **loading** `wpService.loading.subscribe(...)` to listen for the service state.
 - Set default timeOut for requests `wpService.timeOut($seconds);`

- If you like this project, I need your contributions specially in the authentications part, this will be the base for two future project

 ## Project ideas for consuming this service